Steve-WV/Liquid-Drop-with-Connected-Perimeter/README.txt

 in lines 18-28, where e.g. the scaling parameter sigma for the non-local repulsive term and the interfacial parameter epsilon can be changed in order to simulate certain gradient flows.

-The default configuration of the parameters is appropriate to the second experiment provided in the thesis Section 4.